 In our fast-paced modern world, we encounter countless products in our day-to-day lives, ranging from our morning cup of coffee to the toothpaste we use before bed.
 Have you ever wondered about the vast industry behind these everyday items?
-Welcome to the fascinating world of FMCG or Fast-Moving Consumer Goods.
+Welcome to the fascinating world of the FMCG industry or Fast-Moving Consumer Goods.

 FMCG, an acronym for Fast-Moving Consumer Goods, refers to a broad category of products that are characterized by their quick turnover and frequent consumer demand.
 These goods are often staples in households, encompassing a wide range of items that we consume or use daily.